unicode-org/conformance/README.md

 ### Notes on finding errors

-As each part of Conformance Test is executed, log files are created with the output of each phase.
-Thes include output from python programs, executores, and scripts.
+As each part of Conformance Testing is executed, log files are created with the output of each phase.
+These include output from Python programs, executors, and scripts.

-The files containing this logging infromation are called `debug.log, debug.log.1`, etc.  These debug files are updated on each execution of the scripts in each of these subdirectories:
+The files containing this logging information are called `debug.log`, `debug.log.1`, etc.  These debug files are updated on each execution of the scripts in each of these subdirectories:
 * testgen